 This course provides a practical overview of personal finance management with the intent to provide students with the knowledge and skills to manage their personal finances effectively in order to ultimately attain financial security.
 Emphasis is placed on the development of personal financial management skills.
 Areas of study will include financial planning, budgets, basic finance and financial statements, credit management, savings, personal risk management, insurance, retirement planning, and investments.

-Course Code: CBUSC 2204 dividends, forecasting, and working capital management.
-Case studies and information resources will be utilized to explain how financial theory is applied in real-life situations.
+Course Code: CBUSC 2204 Prerequisites: CNBUS 2203